nepthar/articles/spec.md

 5. Footnotes & Inline Notes

   For those of you who are fans of D.F.
 Wallace, footnotes and inline notes, would it?
 Of course not.
 They follow roughly the same convention as earlier - double-indented paragraphs with a little hint at the start so the parser (and actually reader) knows how to interpret it.
 For footnotes, mark as "footnote: N", where N is just whatever number it is.
 Hell, N can be a string.

-title: What do the Swiss call Swiss cheese? title.short: Swiss Cheese created.date
-layout: article
-status: draft
-format: html
-author.name: Jordan Parker
-author.email: Jordan@nep.re
-tags: sample cheese

-#!/usr/bin/env bash

-ws_name="article"

-# This file is designed to work with Nepthar's shell tools, but it
-# can be used without them.
-See https://github.com/nepthar/shtools

-# Common workspace commands:

-article.json-sample()
-{
-  python3 src/articles.py -json ./samples/paragraphs.article
-}
+For inline notes, make a link to an inline either by ID or by "assumed ID" |N:|, which just means "the next inline note in the document".

+    note:
+    Like the footnotes, an unnamed inline note just means